 - Record of motor vehicle use, total mileage drove and total mileage drove for employment purposes

-- Record of motor vehicle or musical instruments bought and sold or traded during the year to claim capital cost allowance (CCA), as applicable.
+- Record of a motor vehicle or musical instruments bought and sold or traded during the year to claim capital cost allowance (CCA), as applicable.

 - Claim GST/HST rebate for employment expenses for which you’ve paid GST/HST.